ericdrowell/ElGrapho/README.md

 * ```container``` - DOM element that will contain the El Grapho graph.

-* ```nodes``` - object that contains information about all of the nodes in the graph (graphs are made up of nodes and edges).
+* ```model.nodes``` - object that contains information about all of the nodes in the graph (graphs are made up of nodes and edges).
 Each node is defined by a position (x and y), and also a color.
 El Grapho x and y ranges are between -1 and 1.
 For example, if x is -1, then the node position is on the very left of the viewport.
 If x is 0 it is in the center.
 And if x is 1 it is on the very right of the viewport.
 Colors are integer values between 0 and 7.
 These integer values map to the El Grapho color palette.

-* ```edges``` - array that defines the edges between nodes based on their indices.
+* ```model.edges``` - array that defines the edges between nodes based on their indices.
 In the example above, the first edge begins at node ```0``` and ends at node ```1```.
 For non directed graphs, or bi-directional graphs, the order of the first node and second node do not matter.
 However, for directed graphs, the first index is the *from* node, and the second index is the *to* node.

 * ```width``` - number that defines the width of the El Grapho viewport in pixels.